59. Skip to content

 Site settings 14

-You can enable or disable allow edit in admin.
+• Enable or disable allow edit in admin (in Taxon management).

 Generally it is easiest to manage source references (i.e. the metadata associated with each occurrence record).